 TikTok live streams

-Taylor Becker (one of the guests invited, with over 280,000 followers) said TikTok Live and TikTok Shop are successful forms of content because of the authenticity and relatability they offer shoppers.
-Keep this in mind when approaching sponsors—it’s a win for them, too.
+Taylor Becker (one of the guests invited, with over 280,000 followers) has explained that TikTok Live is a successful form of content because of the authenticity and relatability it offers shoppers.
+Keep this in mind when approaching sponsors – it’s a win for them, too.

 Try social selling

-Social selling is exactly what it sounds like: promoting and selling products directly through live streams.
-These could be your own products, such as branded merchandise, artwork, and digital courses, or products from other companies through affiliate marketing (we’ll get into that a bit more below).
+Social selling is exactly what it sounds like: promoting and selling products directly through social media live streams.
+You could sell your own products, such as branded merchandise, artwork, digital courses, etc. – or products from other companies through affiliate marketing (we’ll get into that a bit more below).

 Selling your own products